 Today, Vivek Oberoi is little more than a BJP mouthpiece with questionable taste in memes.
 I can’t help but wonder how exactly did it all go so wrong, so quickly for Vivek Oberoi, the man who should have been a superstar?
-And can even the Prime Minister’s biopic manage to turns things around for him?
 In an industry that’s rife with examples of good PR management creating stars out of actors, Oberoi is a case study.
-If the first half of his career is a lesson in how not to mess with Bollywood heavyweights and get too real with the media, his recent escapades are a reminder in how sometimes it’s best to keep one’s trap shut instead and let their work do the talking.
+If the first half of his career is a lesson in how not to mess with Bollywood heavyweights and get too real with the media, his recent escapades are a reminder in how sometimes it is best to keep one’s trap shut instead and let their work do the talking.

 Every time an Omkara or a Shootout at Lokhandwala released, I prepared for Oberoi’s second coming.

 Image Credit: Balaji Telefilms

 Ever since his brawl with Salman, there seems to be an invisible glass ceiling over the younger actor’s head.
 The 44-year-old also hasn’t done much to endear himself to audiences post the bombing of 2004’s Kyun!
 Ho Gaya Na…